denialofself/Gearworld/README.md

 ### Key Systems
 - **RenderSystem**: Handles drawing entities to the screen
-- **MapSystem**: Manages map generation and map-related queries
+- **MapSystem**: Provides map generation and basic map operations (now primarily used as a helper system)
-- **MapRegistrySystem**: Manages multiple maps and transitions between them
+- **MapRegistrySystem**: Manages multiple maps, transitions between them, and tracks the active map
 - **MovementSystem**: Processes movement requests and collisions
 - **PlayerTurnProcessorSystem**: Handles player input and turn processing
 - **CombatSystem**: Manages attacks and damage calculation